Nonda: Africa

 In the late 1950s Nonda created a large series of works (paintings and sculptures) that were clearly inspired by African art.
 These paintings, generally depicting animal and human forms, were painted on black backgrounds using blood and/or oil paints, as well as sand and other mixed media.
 The forms are primarily female nudes, bulls and lions or some metamorphic combination of those three.
-There was also a series of wooden sculptures with tribal connotations, one of which is clearly reminiscent of a Massai warrior.
+There was also a series of wooden sculptures with tribal connotations, one of which is clearly reminiscent of a Maasai warrior.
 It may have been an acquaintance with Princess Desta of Ethiopia, which turned his eye and thoughts to African art, but whatever the reason, it made its mark on Nonda's artistic trajectory.

 1960s Public art on a large scale

 Increasingly frustrated by constraints of limited gallery space and complaints that large works don't sell, he decided to move his work outdoors and work on a huge scale.
 In 1960, with the personal support of the French minister of culture, Andre Malraux, Nonda organized a one-man exhibition under the arch of the Pont Neuf (the oldest bridge in Paris).
 This was a revival of a forgotten tradition in which leading French painters such as Boucher and Chardin had exhibited their own work “en plein aire” in the 18th century at the nearby Place Dauphine.
 Nonda's Pont Neuf exhibitions occurred four years in a row, with a different theme each year.
 The two most famous were the 1960 exhibition devoted to the 15th-century poet François Villon and the 1963 exhibition known for the massive wooden sculpture of a “Trojan Horse” which Nonda lived inside for the duration of the show.

 The Villon exhibition was dedicated to the life and work of François Villon, the 15th-century French poet.
 Forty-six years ago, this huge canvas of Villon's feast hung as the centerpiece of the show.
 It depicts the great “vagabond poet” with his voluptuous concubines.
 Nonda was drawn to this mysterious figure, the great French medieval poet who somehow combined a life of promiscuity, murder and debauchery with some of the finest poetry in the French language.
 For three centuries, lyric poetry drew its inspiration from the strict ideals of courtly love.
 Villon's poetry, in contrast, spoke of a world without order or reason.
 His vision is humoristic, a parody which reverses the morals and values he believed had paralyzed literature.
 His poetry wished to free readers into a fantasy borne of laughter.
 Villon expresses great sympathy for the courtesans of the time and this sympathy is extended to all victims of society in his poetry.
 Poetry for Villon ceases to be about nobles and their virtues and instead is a response to an unjust world.
 For these reasons, Villon has been hailed as “the first modern poet” and was celebrated by Nonda repeatedly in his oeuvre.